 What Size Aquarium Do They Need?

-Pygmy Cory are tiny fish that are great for a small aquarium.
+Pygmy Cory is tiny fish that are great for a small aquarium.

 10 gallons is the minimum size for a group of 4-8 individuals, increase this size if you want a larger group.